A Guide to Crowdfunding for Nonprofit Organizations

 • Post photos from any fundraising events related to your cause.

-• Ask donors to share your fundraiser with two to three close friends.
+• Follow up to ask donors to share your fundraiser with two to three close friends.

-• Express gratitude to your supporters and publicly recognize the top five donors.
+• Send a thank-you note to show gratitude to your supporters and publicly recognize the top five major donors.
+This will help encourage future donors.

 • Highlight any important milestones.
 If the fundraiser has made it halfway to its goal, this is great news to share, and it encourages supporters to donate again or share the update with their network.

-Hosting events offline is an invaluable way to connect with supporters on a deeper level and educate potential donors about your organization’s mission and financial needs.
-Whether you decide to host an auction, rally, park or beach clean-up, or simply a fundraising happy hour, an event brings the community together while providing new opportunities to ask for support.
+Hosting fundraising events is an invaluable way to build relationships with supporters on a deeper level and educate potential donors about your organization’s mission and financial needs.
+Whether you decide to host an auction, walk-a-thon, gala, or simply a fundraising happy hour, an event brings the community together while providing new opportunities to ask for support.

 Making sure your supporters feel appreciated is crucial in maintaining a strong donor base.
 Donors are more likely to give again if they’ve received a thank you message and feel valued.
-And when potential donors see how much your organization appreciates its supporters, this may increase donor retention and encourage recurring giving.
+And when potential donors see how much your organization appreciates its supporters, this may increase donor retention, encourage recurring giving, and increase donation amounts.

 While thanking donors through GoFundMe is fast and easy, sometimes going the extra mile to express gratitude is worth it.
 A handwritten note or personalized email can make all the difference when someone is deciding whether or not they want to offer continued support to your cause.
 Our blog post also offers 20 affordable ways to say thank you to donors.